 - 1.1.1 The membership of the HEIW Board shall be no more than 12 members comprising the Chair (appointed by the Minister for Health and Social Services), the Chief Executive and officer and non-officer members.
-A Vice Chair may also be appointed by the Board from the existing Independent Board Members. - 1.1.2 For the purposes of these SOs, the members of the HEIW Board shall collectively be known as "the Board" or "Board members"; the officer and non-officer members (which will include the Chair) shall be referred to as Executive Directors and Independent Members respectively; and the Chief Officer and the Chief Finance Officer shall respectively be known as the Chief Executive and the Director of Finance.
+A Vice Chair may also be appointed by the Board from the existing Independent Board Members. - 1.1.2 For the purposes of these SOs, the members of the HEIW Board shall collectively be known as "the Board" or "Board members"; the officer and non-officer members (which will include the Chair) shall be referred to as Executive Directors and Independent Members respectively; and the Chief Officer and the Chief Finance Officer shall respectively be known as the Chief Executive and the Director of Finance, Planning and Performance..
 All such members shall have full voting rights.
-There may also be Associate Members who do not have voting rights.